 Attorney Nellie L. King firmly believes in the rights set forth by the Constitution and its duty to protect its people.
 This includes citizens’ right to public information and government proceedings.
-If you seek to challenge any conditions or denials to access of Florida’s Sunshine Law that establishes this openness of government, it is in your best interest to employ legal counsel.
-An experienced defense attorney can help you better understand the rules of the Sunshine Law and, as a result, whether you have a case on your hands.
+If you seek to challenge any conditions or denials to access Florida’s Sunshine Law that establishes this openness of government, it is in your best interest to employ legal counsel.
+An experienced West Palm Beach Public Records attorney can help you better understand the rules of the Sunshine Law and, as a result, whether you have a case on your hands.

 Florida’s “Government-in-the-Sunshine” law provides a right of access to governmental proceedings at both the state and local levels.
 The Sunshine Law requires that:

 This law applies to “any board or commission of any state agency or authority or of any agency or authority of any county, municipal corporation or political subdivision.”
 Virtually all state and local collegial public bodies are covered by the open meetings requirements with the exception of the judiciary and the state legislature, which has its own constitutional provision relating to access.
 Also, note that federal agencies do not come under this law.